ILLGrenoble/preql/README.md

 There are two types of fields that can be defined:

  -	`field` A field that can be queried but cannot be ordered (useful if you don't want to order on a sub collection)
- -	`orderableField` A field that can be both queried and ordered by
+ -	`orderableField` A field that can be both queried and ordered

 In the code below, we are defining a provider for the `Course` entity and registering the fields.
 Fields that can be queried must be **explicitly** defined.